-Another UK altitude record for CU Spaceflight at 36206 m!
+Another UK altitude record for CUSF at 36.206 km!
 The dual payload consisted of the Squirrel project using a Nexus One smartphone flight computer and the Weasel payload, consisting of an Arduino tracker and a Canon A560 camera.

 The predictive tracking used wind speed and drag data collected during the flight to update the team with the possible landing site.
-The model proved to be a great success and we were able to drive and wait less than one kilometer from the actual landing site.
-The camera systems all functioned correctly producing some stunning imagery which can be found on our Flickr.
+The model proved to be a great success – we were able to drive and wait less than one kilometer from the actual landing site.
 The only slight disappointment was that we only reached 32.9 km so our previous altitude record still stands.

 This was our first dawn launch, aiming to photograph sunrise from near space.
 We calculated a launch window of 3:10-3:20am, prepared the payload and got off the ground at 3:21am.
-With hindsight, we should have launched earlier as our altitude was lower than expected when sunrise started.
+In hindsight, an earlier launch would have provided a better altitude at sunrise.

 Telemetry was good again, and we were remotely tracked live on the highaltitude99 forum by those who stayed up to see the record being broken again.
 Sadly, a problem with the onboard cameras occurred, resulting in only getting a few decent pictures before the cameras cut out.
 The photo shown here is one of the tantalising few that came out, and it is easily enough to spur us into doing another dawn launch soon.